01124833532mo/LinkDev.Talabat/README.md

 -Stripe API: For payment processing with intent-based transactions.

--Send Sms By Mail : Using MailKit
+-Send Mail : Using MailKit

+-HangFire : Useing HangFire Library To Send Mail To All Users At The First Day In Every Mounth Automaticlly

 -AutoMapper: For mapping database models to data transfer objects (DTOs).